ErencanPelin/Interactive-Media-Spr2022/README.md

 # Interactive-Media-Spr2022
 Congratulations! you've read the read me!
+This should be more festive?